 This is Ki.
 The Zoya website calls it “a complex multi chromatic oil-slick shade that combines silver, purple, blue, and green in a shimmery metallic finish.”
 The formula is a bit thin on this one.
 It goes on sheer, although I didn’t find application difficult.
 It builds up nicely, but I needed three coats for full opacity.
 I might have been okay with two coats, but I felt I could see a bit more nail line than I liked.
 I’m including an extra picture of this one, so that you can see more of the color shift.

-In the first picture, you can see the green to silver shift on my nails and some of the blue shift around the edges of the bottle.
-In this second shot, the polish takes on a gorgeously vibrant purple cast.
 This polish is stunning.
 I was surprised at how much I liked it.
 It took my breath away a little bit when I saw the color shifts.
 I love how it changes from the vibrant purple to green-tinged gray/blue.
-I found the color shifts to be prominent and super pretty.
-I love, love, love it.
 If I had one complaint about this one, it would be the sheerness of the polish.
 I wish it was a tad bit thicker, but it still applies smoothly and evenly.
 It shows brush strokes in certain lights, although those didn’t bother me all that much.
 To me, the gorgeous color is worth it.